nais/doc/security/auth/maskinporten.md

 ### Scopes

-Maskinporten allows API providers to define access to their APIs, modeled as scopes, based on the consumer's organization number.
+Maskinporten allows API providers to define access to their APIs, modeled as scopes and based on the consumer's organization number.

 When a `client` requests Maskinporten (Identity Provider) for a token:
-- Maskinporten will first validate the validity of the JWT.
-- Maskinporten will then the validated signature (used to sign the JWT).
+- Maskinporten validates the validity of the JWT and signature ([Runtime JWK Secret](#runtime-variables-&-credentials) used to sign the JWT).
-- When `client` has access to the requested resources (scope(s)), an `access_token` will be returned to the client to be used for further actions.
+- When `client` has access to the requested resources: `scope`, an `access_token` will be returned to the `client` and can be used for further actions.

 For more details see: [Overview of flows in Digdirator](#overview-of-flows)

 {% hint style="warning" %}
-Make sure that **NAV** have pre-registered rights to **all** the scopes `scopes`, specified in the manifest, or provision of client will fail.
+Make sure **NAV** have `pre-registered` rights to **all** `scopes` specified in the manifest or provision o client will fail.
-This can be checked with proper access rights in [Digdir Selvbetjening](https://selvbetjening-samarbeid-ver2.difi.no/auth/login).
+NAV´s `pre-registered` scopes can be found with proper access rights in [Digdir selvbetjening](https://selvbetjening-samarbeid-ver2.difi.no/auth/login).
 {% endhint %}

 ### Runtime Variables & Credentials